Anisotropic Green Coordinates: Anisotropic Green Coordinates

 Next, we will present some theorems related to the anisotropic Laplacian equation.
-While we believe these properties have been investigated in prior fundamental mathematical research, as they are closely related to the Green’s function~\cite{2004GeneralizedGreen}, we have not identified specific literature in the fields of cage or variational deformation that comprehensively addresses these results.
+While we believe these properties have been investigated in prior mathematical research, as they are closely related to the generalized Green’s function~\cite{2004GeneralizedGreen}, we are not aware of specific literature in the fields of cage or variational shape deformation that comprehensively addresses these results.
 Therefore, we provide a detailed discussion of them in the following.

 \begin{theorem} The fundamental solution of the anisotropic Laplacian Equation $\nabla_{\xi}\cdot(\mathbf{A}\nabla_{\xi} G_{\mathbf{A}}(\xi, \eta))=\delta(\xi-\eta)$ is: